Updated: Jul 9

 What happens if you look at the picture too long?

-Falling deeper and deeper into the woods Adair has spotted a collection of tracks, a foil.
+Falling deeper and deeper into the woods Adair spots a collection of tracks, a foil.
 The rain slowed to a drizzle which subsided into a mist, a mist which neither rises nor falls, giving the woods an almost oneiric quality, gleaming with the wetness of light and rain.
 Adair is uninterested in the divine today, usually he sootles, saunters and hops his way through the woods, but today he was spurred on by the tracks.
 His nose almost touching the ground as he found the imprints of trotters, a collection of trotters.
 He sniffs the air in hope of picking up the muddy scent of a pig, but soon he starts to think that these are no pigs in these woods.
 He remembered a caught remark he had heard from a passing troll.

 Rumours have been flying around the woods recently that we have some visitors, some visitors from France.
 They are a collective, a small anarchist commune of boar, in search of a home to live away from what they call ‘the restrictions of the sty’.